Are you living life to the fullest? Or do you feel like life is just passing you by?

 Those are the ones that have a significant impact on your daily life.

 Here are seven mindsets/reasons that may be keeping you from living life to the fullest:

-If you’ve been burdened by guilt, hurt, or trauma in the past, it’s time to let it go.
+You must come to believe that you merit all the blessings, joy, and achievements the world has to offer.
+If you’ve been burdened by past guilt, hurt, or trauma in the past, it’s time to let it go.

 There will always be circumstances beyond your control.
 But this does not mean that you can point a finger at something or someone in your situation.

 In order for things to get better, you must be able to accept responsibility for events in your life.
 Whether these events are positive or negative, the first thing you need to do is assume responsibility for them.

 This doesn’t mean you assume that it is your fault.
 First of all, make sure you do not shift the blame away from you onto others.
 It’s all too easy to blame your parents, teachers, and friends for how your life has turned out.

 Playing the victim and blaming life’s circumstances for your situation will not help.
 It might make it more difficult, if not impossible, to make the positive changes in your life.